80h3m14n/browserfingerprint/README.md

 Click the buttons to grant geolocation / allow device enumeration if you want to see those fields populate.

 Open the same URL in other tabs to see the demo of same-origin tab detection.

 ---

+## Hosting on GitHub Pages (static)

+This project is served as a static site from the `public/` folder on GitHub Pages.
+Note a few differences when running on a static host:

+- The server endpoints (`/whoami` and `/fingerprint`) are not available on GitHub Pages.
+The client now falls back to a public IP service (`https://api.ipify.org`) to display your public IP and uses a `localStorage`-based fallback to demo the "seen" counter for fingerprints.

+---